Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-07.md

     ![Lexical Scope Explaination](/assets/lexical.jpg "Lexical Scope")
     ![Lexical Scope Explaination](/assets/lexical2.jpg "Lexical Scope")

+    Here, "Global" is local memory of Global exevution context

 <br>

 * So, **Lexical Environment** = local memory + lexical env of its parent.
 Hence, Lexical Environement is the local memory along with the lexical environment of its parent